Christian theology: Biblical canon

 The content of the Protestant Old Testament is the same as the Hebrew Bible canon, with changes in the division and order of books, but the Catholic Old Testament contains additional texts, known as the deuterocanonical books.
-Protestants recognize 39 books in their Old Testament canon, while Roman Catholic and Eastern Christians recognize 46 books as canonical.
-Both Catholics and Protestants use the same 27-book New Testament canon.
+Protestants recognize 39 books in their Old Testament canon, while Roman Catholic and Eastern Rite Catholics recognize 46 books as canonical.
+However, various Eastern Orthodox Churches have differing Old Testament canons.
+For example, Slavic traditions include the book of 2 Esdras in their biblical canons.
+Some churches, such as the Georgian Orthodox Church, deem the book of 4 Maccabees as "uncanonical", yet still include the book in the Bible; while others do not include the book at all.
+Eastern Orthodox, Catholics and Protestants use the same 27-book New Testament canon.

 Early Christians used the Septuagint, a Koine Greek translation of the Hebrew scriptures.
 Christianity subsequently endorsed various additional writings that would become the New Testament.
 In the 4th century a series of synods, most notably the Synod of Hippo in AD 393, produced a list of texts equal to the 46-book canon of the Old Testament that Catholics use today (and the 27-book canon of the New Testament that all use).
 A definitive list did not come from any early ecumenical council.
 Around 400, Jerome produced the Vulgate, a definitive Latin edition of the Bible, the contents of which, at the insistence of the Bishop of Rome, accorded with the decisions of the earlier synods.
 This process effectively set the New Testament canon, although examples exist of other canonical lists in use after this time.

 During the 16th-century Protestant Reformation certain reformers proposed different canonical lists of the Old Testament.
 The texts which appear in the Septuagint but not in the Jewish canon fell out of favor, and eventually disappeared from Protestant canons.
 Catholic Bibles classify these texts as deuterocanonical books, whereas Protestant contexts label them as the Apocrypha.

 Theology proper: God

 In Christianity, God is the creator and preserver of the universe.
+God is presented as a father figure to humanity.
 God is the sole ultimate power in the universe but is distinct from it.
 The Bible never speaks of God as impersonal.
-Instead, it refers to him in personal terms– who speaks, sees, hears, acts, and loves.
+Instead, it refers to him in personal terms – who speaks, sees, hears, acts, and loves.
 God is understood to have a will and personality and is an all powerful, divine and benevolent being.
 He is represented in Scripture as being primarily concerned with people and their salvation.